 When you open an Endowus account, you’ll also get a UOB Kay Hian trust account that will contain all your assets, as well as process your Endowus transactions.
 UOB Kay Hian is one of the largest brokerages in the region, which offers potential new investors some peace of mind.

-The minimum initial investment amount is SGD 10,000, and you need to be prepared to maintain that amount in your account.
-This $10,000 can be derived from a few fund sources — for instance, you can take $5,000 in cash and $5,000 from your CPF Ordinary Account to meet this amount.
+The minimum initial investment amount is SGD 1,000, and you need to be prepared to maintain that amount in your account.
+This $1,000 can be derived from a few fund sources — for instance, you can take both cash and funds from your CPF Ordinary Account to meet this amount.

-According to Endowus, putting your CPF monies in their investment portfolio will give you 3% to 9% annual returns based on historical data, which is much more than the 2.5% rate from CPF.
+According to Endowus, putting your CPF monies in their investment portfolio will give you 3% to 17% annual returns based on historical data, which is much more than the 2.5% rate from CPF OA.

 Endowus robo advisor review